-Thank you for purchasing Maximum Motorsports' ultimate coil-over conversion kit manufactured specifically for MM and Bilstein Struts.
-There are many features that set our coil-over kit apart from the rest:
+Thank you for purchasing Maximum Motorsports' ultimate coil-over conversion kit manufactured specifically for Tokico & Koni Struts.
+There are many features you will find that set our coil-over kit apart from the rest.

-- Starting at the top, we maximize bump travel by providing an assortment of spacers to properly position the upper spring perch under the strut tower. - Our upper spring perch assembly, shaped far better than others on the market, has been designed for optimum strength, clearance, and bump travel. - Two O-rings seal the thrust needle bearings to keep dirt and water out, and the grease in. - The lower spring perch is drilled for easy adjustment with a spanner wrench, if pre-loading the spring is necessary. - A set screw ensures that the lower spring perch will never move. - While other companies simply anodize their aluminum parts for appearance, we have critical components hard anodized, at over twice the cost, for maximum durability.
+- Starting at the top, we maximize bump travel by providing an assortment of spacers to properly position the upper spring perch under the strut tower. - Our upper spring perch assembly, shaped far better than others on the market, has been designed for optimum strength, clearance, and bump travel. - An O-ring seals the thrust needle bearings to keep dirt and water out, and keep the grease in. - This kit includes our exclusively developed high-quality progressive bumpstops to prevent harsh bottoming of your suspension. - The lower spring perch is drilled for easy adjustment with a spanner wrench, if pre-loading the spring is necessary. - A set screw ensures that the lower spring perch will never move.

-- Suspension loads from the threaded sleeve are fed into a clamp collar.
-That provides a large contact area, keeping the sleeve from galling on the strut ears. - Overlooked by other companies, our threaded sleeve assembly is designed to fit the strut snugly.
+- While other companies simply anodize their aluminum parts for appearance, we have critical components hard anodized, at over twice the cost, for maximum durability. - Overlooked by other companies, our threaded sleeve assembly is designed to fit the strut snugly.
 A tight fit keeps the threaded sleeve from rattling on the strut.
 More importantly, the lower spring perch is kept square to the strut, preventing the spring from arcing and rubbing on the threaded sleeve. - Finishing off the kit, we use only the highest quality springs on the market.
-Our extensive technical knowledge of rates, free lengths, and proper spring travel ensures that your car will perform to the max. - We include dust boots to help protect your strut shaft from dirt and debris.
-Dirt and debris can damage seals and shorten the service life of your strut.
+Our extensive technical knowledge of rates, free lengths, and proper spring travel ensures that your car will perform to the max.